 - Complete a US Student VISA Application and Visa application fee

-- Schedule US student visa interview and attend it
+- Schedule a US student visa interview and attend it

 Student VISA process for the USA: Types of Student Visa

-F1 Visa: F1 Visa is a student visa allotted to the student who has obtained admission to university/ college, high school.
+F1 Visa: An F1 Visa is a student visa allotted to the student who has been admitted to a university/ college or high school.
 Private elementary schools or any language exchange programs.

-M1 Visa: M1 Visa is a student visa allotted to students who have secured admission on non-academic short term courses.
+M1 Visa: M1 Visa is a student visa allotted to students who have secured admission to short-term non-academic courses.

-J1 Visa: J1 Visa is the student visa/ exchange visitor Visa allotted to those approved to participate in exchange visitors programs in the US.
+J1 Visa: J1 Visa is the student visa/ exchange visitor Visa allotted to those approved to participate in exchange visitor programs in the US.

 F1 Visa is the most common kind of student visa.
 Keep in mind that we are addressing F1 Visa whenever the term student visa is mentioned from now onwards in this article.

-How to apply for Student Visa in USA?
+How to apply for Student Visa in the USA?

-1. Apply to a SEVP approved University or College in US.
+1. Apply to a SEVP-approved University or College in the US

 After ensuring that the university or college you are applying for is accredited by the US government’s Student and Exchange Visitor Program (SEVP), apply to the university.

-Only the SEVP approved institutions can enrol students in the Student and Exchange Visitor Information System (SEVIS).
+Only SEVP-approved institutions can enrol students in the Student and Exchange Visitor Information System (SEVIS).

-So, The first step in applying for a student visa in USA is to apply to a SEVP approved university or college and secure admission.
+So, The first step in applying for a student visa in the USA is to apply to a SEVP-approved university or college and secure admission.